Klortho/identifiers/README.md

 ### Logging tests

-When testing, the log gets its configuration from the properties file src/test/resources/log4j.properties.
+When testing, the logger gets its configuration from src/test/resources/log4j.properties.

 When this is used as a library, the application is responsible for configuring